gchq/gaffer-doc/docs/user-guide/query/gaffer-syntax/filtering.md

 both techniques is available in the [gaffer basics guide](../../gaffer-basics/what-is-aggregation.md).

-Generally to apply aggregation at query-time you must override whats known as the `groupBy` property to create your own aggregator in the query.
+Generally to apply aggregation at query-time you must override what is known as the `groupBy` property to create your own aggregator in the query.
 To demonstrate this we will use the following example graph.